 There are plenty of different reasons to engage in cardiovascular exercises.
 And your reasons for doing cardio will determine whether or not you should be doing it everyday.

 Are you striving for excellent aerobic fitness?
-You have all the right fitness gear?
+Do you have all the right fitness gear?
 Performance-enhancing fitness socks?
 Fitness shoes?
 High-performance apparel?
 If the answer is yes, you’re probably a serious athlete, training for competitions – 5ks, 10ks, etc – and entering not so much for the satisfaction of completing them, but with the intention of winning.
 In that case, you’ll likely be running six to seven days a week.